zhgzhg/LoRaPacketForwarder/README.md

 [![Build Status](https://travis-ci.com/zhgzhg/LoRaPacketForwarder.svg?branch=master)](https://travis-ci.com/zhgzhg/LoRaPacketForwarder)

 Single channel LoRa UDP packet forwarder ideal for development or testing purposes.
-Can only receive LoRa data and upload it to one or more servers.
+Receives and transmits bidirectionally.
 This project is ideal for DIY of one of the cheapest LoRa "gateways" consisting of a single-board computer and a $4 LoRa module.

 The goal of the project is to provide simple LoRa forwarder for:

 * Linux - OrangePi, RaspberryPi, etc.
-* Very basic support for Semtech UDP protocol v2 - uplink and stats
+* Supports the Semtech UDP protocol v2 - uplink, downlink, and stats
     * The Things Network - tested V2 and V3
 * SPI communication based on wiringPi and modified LoRaLib/RadioLib for Linux (Orange Pi or Raspberry PI) with LoRa chips:
     * SX126x series